MicrosoftDocs/azure-docs/articles/partner-solutions/qumulo/qumulo-disaster-recovery.md

 ### Scalability and Performance

-When planning an Azure Native Qumulo Scalable File Service deployment as a disaster recovery solution, you should consider the following list in capacity plans:
+When planning an Azure Native Qumulo Scalable File Service deployment as a disaster recovery solution, consider the following factors in capacity plans:

 - The current amount of unstructured data within the scope of the failover plan.
 - If the solution is intended for use as a cloud-based backup and restore environment, the number of separate snapshots that the solution is required to host, along with the expected rate of change within the primary dataset.